 Set the logging parameters for a bucket and to specify permissions for who can view and modify the logging parameters.
-All logs are saved to buckets in the same AWS Region as the source bucket.
+All logs are saved to buckets in the same Amazon Web Services Region as the source bucket.
 To set the logging status of a bucket, you must be the bucket owner.

 The bucket owner is automatically granted FULL_CONTROL to all logs.
 You use the

 request element to grant access to other people.
 The

 request element specifies the kind of access the grantee has to the logs.
 If the target bucket for log delivery uses the bucket owner enforced setting for S3 Object Ownership, you can't use the

 Grantee request element to grant access to others.
 Permissions can only be granted using policies.
 For more information, see Permissions for server access log delivery in the Amazon S3 User Guide.
 Grantee Values

 You can specify the person (grantee) to whom you're assigning access rights (using request elements) in the following ways:

 <Grantee xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:type="CanonicalUser"><ID><>ID<></ID><DisplayName><>GranteesEmail<></DisplayName> </Grantee> DisplayName is optional and ignored in the request.